 Note: Exercise caution when clicking to access free hotspots, because there’s always a risk of unsecured networks, fraudulent ‘public hotspots’, and hackers lurking around.

 Hope you find this article useful!
-Any other tips to share for travelling without data?
+Any other tips to share for travelling without mobile data?

 Share this article or Pin it!